 China, India and Africa are all parts of the world where increases in material well-being came late and slow.
 Life expectancy in each of these regions in 1900 was the same as life expectancy in Roman Egypt!
 China and India experienced late and small increases in material well-being, so they experienced big gains in life expectancy only between 1950 and 1999.
 African economic development continues to lag, as do its life expectancies.

-It seems unlikely that these gains can be attributed to the advance of medicine until at least the late nineteenth century.
+It seems unlikely that the increase in life expectancy can be attributed to the advance of medicine until at least the late nineteenth century.
 Scholars have keenly studied medicine for millennia, but progress was minimal until modern times.
 A medical textbook written by the Greek physician Dioscorides around 60 AD was still being reprinted more than 1100 years later, and textbooks written by the Islamic physician Ibn Sina around 1000 AD were still actively used in Europe more than 600 years later.
 After the Battle of Waterloo (1815) wealthy patients who had had limbs amputated (without antiseptics and without anaesthetics) received medical care that included daily bloodletting.
 Balancing the humours was believed to be the key to their recovery.

 It could be argued that medicine did not become really effective until the introduction of antiseptics, anaesthetics and antibiotics, and these innovations are relatively recent.
 The use of antiseptics to cleanse wounds and sterilize the operating room was pioneered by Joseph Lister in 1865.
 Ether was sporadically used as a surgical general anaesthetic during the 1840s, but was not widely used for decades after that.
 The breakthrough in antibiotics was Alexander Fleming’s isolation of penicillin in 1940.

 Not medicine but simple prosperity seems to have been responsible for our lengthening lives.
 Prosperity gave us better housing with less crowding, better basic hygiene and better nutrition.
 It gave us time to rest, and the resources to recover from injury or disease without starving.
 It permitted the development of systems to provide clean water and carry away sewage, reducing the incidence of disease and injury and stretching out our lives.